Equipment for Anaesthesiology and Resuscitation

 - Department of Biomedical Technology

-The final exam is closed-book, made of a written test based on content of lectures and laboratory exercises including assigned individual study and home preparation.
-The final test score is included into the total course score if at least a half of the maximum points of the written test is reached.
+2. Final exam (80% of grade).
+The exam is in written form.
+The content of the exam is based on the content of lectures and laboratory exercises including assigned individual study and homework from the whole semester.
+It is not allowed to use literature or other help during the exam.
+The points from the final exam are included in the total course score if at least 50% of the maximum 40 points of the final exam is reached.

 - Syllabus of lectures: